 There is also a secret reason I’m doing this (don’t tell this anyone): as over a thousand of programmers participate in the competition, there is a chance that by visiting this website someone will discover the demoscene and write his or her own demo! :)

 I will continue writing articles about creating a demo, many of them will be useful in general graphics programming too.
 To find out what a demo or the demoscene is, check out this short explanation.
-You can find the previous entries from the series in the Programming category or under the DSP16 tag.
+You can find the previous entries from the series in the Programming category or under the DSP16 tag (update: I retagged most of them as Demo101).
 Any sources will be available in the project’s repository.

 My approach will be the same.
 I prefer to write articles based on proven knowledge rather than blog posts about random struggles with an unknown technology.
 As I don’t want to spend all my free time on this, only one post in a week will be about the project.
 The second one will most likely be a review of some IT book or demoscene compo.